Lead-Safe Wisconsin: How to Make Your Home Lead-Safe

 • Run your tap for 30 seconds to two minutes if the water hasn't been used for several hours, such as overnight.

 • Consider using a certified water filter that removes lead.
-Always use a directed.
+Always use as directed.

-• Contact your local water utility with concerns about city water pipes and laterals.
+Contact your local water utility with any concerns about your area's water pipes or laterals.

 A healthy diet can help reduce how much lead the body absorbs.
 Certain nutrients make it harder for lead to stay in the body.
 Make sure your child's diet includes: